josephtnguyen/straight-up-chess/README.md

 ## Motivation

 Since I first learned how to code, I had a stronger grasp on how other developers could put together a game.
 Writing the logic behind a game of chess seemed within reach, albeit a daunting task.
 And after learning how to implement a Node.js server and PostgreSQL database, I could see how everything could come together for a full-stack project.
 So I decided I would make a chess application for my first full-stack project.
-Furthermore, it gave me the opportunity to expand my toolkit by learning Bootstrap and Socket.IO; Bootstrap in general since I've seen it talked about as a reliable library, and Socket.IO specifically to implement real-time communication between clients.
+Furthermore, it gave me the opportunity to expand my toolkit by learning Bootstrap and Socket.IO; Bootstrap in general since I've seen it talked about as a reliable library, and Socket.IO specifically to implement real-time communication between client and server.

 ## Technologies